Eight-year-old Cory was struggling with perfectionism. Each time he made a mistake, he verbally beat himself up and called himself names.(1)

 Over time, Cory had become so worried about making a mistake that he stopped trying new things or performing his best at school, sports, and even while playing at home.
 His inner critic was rising and his self-esteem was plummeting.

-In search for some way to help her son, Cory’s Mom discovered a self-esteem workshop for children and their parents offered by WISDOM Coach™ Lorna Davies.
+In search for some way to help her son, Cory’s Mom discovered a self-esteem workshop for children and their parents offered by WISDOM Coach™ Lisa.
 She signed them both up!

 Shifting the pathways to high self-esteem

-The first concept Coach Lorna helped Cory learn was the brain science behind thought patterns.(2)
+The first concept Coach Lisa helped Cory learn was the brain science behind thought patterns.(2)

 Cory learned that each time he responded to mistakes with self-beat-up from his “inner critic,” he was building neural pathways – or connections in his brain ─ that were strengthening that thought pattern.
 Because his neural pathways had become so ingrained, Cory’s automatic response – his habit – was self-criticism each time he made a mistake.